About recurring investments and orders | Robinhood

 First, try making sure your app is updated with the latest version.

 Otherwise, this happens when you live in a state where Robinhood Crypto isn’t available.
-Robinhood Crypto is currently available in every US state and the District of Columbia, except for Hawaii.
+Robinhood Crypto is currently available in every US state, the US Virgin Islands, Puerto Rico, and the District of Columbia.
 We have a growing number of crypto available to trade.

 Disclosures